 The remainder of this report details the methodology, presents findings, sets out recommendations for the SBOE, and acknowledges the study's limits.

-The Public Education Reform Amendment Act of 2007 (PERAA) split the District's education governance among the Mayor, the State Superintendent (OSSE), DCPS, the Public Charter School Board, and the State Board of Education (Council of the District of Columbia, 2007).
-The SBOE itself is a body of nine elected members, one for each ward and one at-large, whose statutory authority covers state academic standards, graduation requirements, teacher qualifications, and the District's accountability plan under the Every Student Succeeds Act (D.C.
-State Board of Education, n.d.).
-The SBOE's own 2023 governance report described the current arrangement as one that District residents experience as confusing and asked, in plain terms, for "more communication, more opportunities to give feedback, and greater transparency" (D.C.
+The Public Education Reform Amendment Act of 2007 (PERAA) split the District's education governance among the Mayor, OSSE, DCPS, the Public Charter School Board, and the SBOE (Council of the District of Columbia, 2007).
+The SBOE is a body of nine elected members, one per ward plus one at-large, with statutory authority over state academic standards, graduation requirements, teacher qualifications, and the District's ESSA accountability plan.
+The SBOE's 2023 governance report described the arrangement as "confusing" to residents and called for "more communication, more opportunities to give feedback, and greater transparency" (D.C.
 State Board of Education, 2023, p.
 4).
-Independent assessments by the National Research Council (2015) and the D.C.
-Policy Center (Coffin & Cordes, 2024) reach similar conclusions.

 The Language Access Act of 2004 requires every D.C. agency with "major public contact" to provide interpretation and translation in the District's vital languages (Council of the District of Columbia, 2004).
-OSSE's most recent English-learner data brief reports that more than 117 languages are spoken in D.C. public schools, with Spanish and Amharic the most common non-English home languages (Office of the State Superintendent of Education, 2022).
-Yet a decade of evaluations have documented persistent gaps between the law and what families actually experience (D.C.
-Language Access Coalition & American University Washington College of Law Immigration Justice Clinic, 2012; Wilson & Svajlenka, 2014).
+More than 117 languages are spoken in D.C. public schools, with Spanish and Amharic the most common non-English home languages (OSSE, 2022).
+A decade of evaluations has documented persistent gaps between the law and what families experience (Wilson & Svajlenka, 2014).

 Family engagement research, from Epstein's (1995) "overlapping spheres" framework to Mapp and Bergman's (2019) dual-capacity model, treats clear two-way communication as a precondition for partnership.
 Trust adds a second layer: only 22% of Americans say they trust the federal government to do what is right most of the time, and trust in education has fallen alongside it (Pew Research Center, 2024).
 The SBOE's communication strategy operates inside that climate.